Bentley, Kansas

 Bentley is a city in Sedgwick County, Kansas, United States.
 As of the 2020 census, the population of the city was 560.
-It is located northwest of Wichita, approximately 4 miles north of K-96 highway at the intersection of 151st W & 109th N.
+It is located northwest of Wichita, approximately four miles north of K-96 highway at the intersection of 151st W and 109th N.

 History

-In 1887, the Kansas Midland Railway was built from Wichita to Ellsworth, a distance of 107 miles, and the building of this line bisected Eagle township and established a depot and town on section 11, Eagle township.
-The town was named in honor of Orr.
-H. Bentley, of Wichita.
-The local railway company was composed of Wichita men; the directors were ex-Governor W. E. Stanley, J. Oak Davidson, Robert E. Lawrence, Charles R. Miller, Orsemus H. Bentley and H. G. Lee.
-When organized this railway company was officered by C. R. Miller, president; J. Oak Davidson, treasurer, and O. H. Bentley, secretary.
-It was constructed by the Kansas Construction and Improvement Company, an aggregation of Hartford and eastern capital.
+In 1887, the Kansas Midland Railway was built from Wichita to Ellsworth, a distance of 107 miles, and the building of this line bisected Eagle Township and established a depot and town on section 11, Eagle Township.
 The line was purchased outright by The Frisco on October 1, 1900.
-The Frisco was merged into the Burlington Northern Railroad in 1980, and the Burlington Northern abandoned the line in 1994.
+The Frisco was merged into the Burlington Northern Railroad in 1980, later it abandoned the line in 1994.

 Bentley was laid out in 1888.
-It is named in honor of the city's founder Orsemus Hills Bentley, a railroad official.
+It is named in honor of the city's founder Orsemus Hills Bentley, a railroad official from Wichita.

 The first post office in Bentley was established in March 1888.